-However, since we’re talking about younger kids, parents like you and I still need to guide them to whatever money-making opportunity they plan on embarking.
+However, since we’re talking about younger kids, parents like you and I still need to guide them on whatever money-making opportunity they plan on embarking.

-They don’t have to be CEOs of a company, or internet stars, but exposing them to jobs or businesses at an early age can be an exceptional training for them.
+They don’t have to be CEOs of a company or internet stars, but exposing them to jobs or businesses at an early age can be exceptional training to prepare them for the real world.

 Which of these money-making opportunities will your kid be likely to be interested in?
 Share it with us and other fellow parents in the comments!